Staff |

 434-243-2112 |

 Doug is IATH's codeman.
-He likes writing code, and particularly enjoys creating Internet accessible human-user interfaces
+He likes writing code, and particularly enjoys creating Internet accessible interfaces to databases.

 |